Dwight Stones: Professionalism

-In the transitional time when amateur sports were beginning to break the barrier of payment to athletes, Stones was a leading advocate of the change.
+In the transitional time when amateurism requirements were fought by the athletes, Stones was a leading advocate of the change striving to break the barrier of payment to athletes.
 During that period, one of the first options was for winnings to be paid to the athlete's club.
 To answer that, Stones created the Desert Oasis Track Club, a California corporation.
 The only athlete in the club was Dwight Stones.
 The stockholders and officers were Dwight Stones and his family members.
 Stones first made money in the televised sports creation Superstars which was "donated" to the track club.
 This caused the IAAF and its American affiliate the AAU to suspend Stones.
-The ensuing lawsuit led to the Amateur Sports Act of 1978, which broke up the AAU, decertifying it as the national governing body for track and field (and many other sports) causing the formation of The Athletics Congress and the slow transition to allow professionalism.
+The ensuing lawsuit led to the Amateur Sports Act of 1978, which broke up the AAU, decertifying it as the national governing body for track and field (and many other sports) causing the formation of The Athletics Congress and the slow transition to direct renumeration for athletes.